tango-controls/tango-doc/source/installation/vm/tangobox-9.2.rst

    Screen of running Mambo

-   Please take note of a green bulb of the `tangobox-archiving` node in the Astor window.
+   Please take note of a green bulb of the `tangobox-archive` node in the Astor window.

 .. _hdbpp: